Alexandru Badea: Club career

 Badea was born on 8 March 1938 in Bilciurești, Romania and began playing junior-level football in 1952 at Flacăra Moreni.
 Two years later he went to neighboring club GRT where he spent three years.
 Then he returned to Flacăra where in 1958 he started to play for the senior squad in Divizia B.

 In 1960 he joined Petrolul Ploiești and made his Divizia A debut under coach Ilie Oană on 6 March in a 1–0 home loss to Progresul București.
 His first performance was winning the 1962–63 Cupa României, being used the entire match by coach Oană in the 6–1 win over Siderurgistul Galați in the final.
 He then won the 1965–66 Divizia A championship, being used by coach Constantin Cernăianu in 23 matches in which he scored 11 goals.
 Badea played two games for The Yellow Wolves in the first round of the 1966–67 European Cup against Liverpool which included a 3–1 victory, but they did not manage to qualify to the next round.

-In 1968, he joined Farul Constanța where on 27 June 1971 he made his last Divizia A appearance in a 4–1 away loss to Rapid București, having a total of 268 games with 61 goals in the competition, also totaling 17 matches with two goals in European competitions (including 13 appearances and two goals in the Inter-Cities Fairs Cup).
+In 1968, Badea joined Farul Constanța where on 27 June 1971 he made his last Divizia A appearance in a 4–1 away loss to Rapid București, totaling 268 games with 61 goals in the competition and 17 matches with two goals in European competitions (including 13 appearances and two goals in the Inter-Cities Fairs Cup).
 Afterwards he went to Divizia C club Gloria Buzău where in his first season he scored 25 goals that helped the team gain promotion to Divizia B. There, after he played two more seasons, Badea retired.